ibm-cloud-docs/devsecops/devsecops-promotion-pipeline.md

     - Check the box for the field **When a pull request is opened or updated**.
  4. Click **Add**.
  5. Set the trigger to **On**.

-## How to opt-in into promotion validation?
-{: #cd-devsecops-promotion-validation-pipeline-opt-in}

-[Deprecated]{: tag-deprecated} The `opt-in-promotion-validation` option used to automatically kick-off the promotion validation pipeline on a pull request is deprecated in favor of the Git Promotion Validation trigger.
-If you have this property in the environment settings, you will see the deprecation notice in the pipeline logs and Slack notification.

 ## Inputs
 {: #cd-devsecops-promotion-pipelineinputs}